Signup for ubiome at ubiome.com

-The microbiome may be as important to human health as the human genome, but unlike the genome, you can change your microbiome.
+The microbiome may be as important to human wellness as the human genome, but unlike the genome, you can change your microbiome.
 Because of this amazing potential, understanding the microbiome has become one of the most important scientific inquiries of our time.
-What are all these microbes and how do they affect our health?
+What are all these microbes and how do they affect us?

-We’re just beginning to learn the effects our microbiome has on us, but one thing is very clear: it’s incredibly important to your health.
+We’re just beginning to learn the effects our microbiome has on us, but one thing is very clear: it’s incredibly important to functioning of the human body.
 Certain species help digest food; some synthesize vitamins; others guide the immune system.
 Over a third of the bioactive molecules in our blood are produced by microorganisms.
 These molecules are things like caffeine, alcohol, aspirin, drugs, hormones, and neurotransmitters.
 They have potent effects on every aspect of our metabolism and behavior.

-Researchers have linked diabetes, obesity, heart disease, tooth decay, chronic sinusitis, depression, and anxiety to diverse organisms within the microbiome.
+Researchers have correlated diabetes, obesity, heart disease, tooth decay, chronic sinusitis, depression, and anxiety to diverse organisms within the microbiome.
 You have a different microbiome in your mouth, your sinuses, your ears, your gut, your genitals, and on your skin.
 Often, it’s not the individual species that matter but the diversity of the ecosystem.
-Just as the health of the tropical rainforest depends upon diversity, our own health appears to benefit from the presence of a wide range of beneficial microbes.
+Just as the ecosystem of the tropical rainforest depends upon diversity, our own microbiome appears to benefit from the presence of a wide range of beneficial microbes.